shomali11/slacker/README.md

 Once installed, navigate back to the `OAuth & Permissions` section and retrieve yor bot token from the top of the page.

 With both tokens in hand, you can now proceed with the examples below.

+## App Manifest

+Slack [App Manifests](https://api.slack.com/reference/manifests) make it easy to share a app configurations.
+We provide a [simple manifest](./examples/app_manifest/manifest.yml) that should work with all the examples provided below.

 # Examples